krt/redis-asm/README.md

 # Redis::Asm

 ##### Fast fuzzy string search on Redis using Lua.
-UTF-8 Ready.
+UTF-8 ready.

 ## Description
-Fast ASM(Approximate String Matching) by calculating edit distance within the collections such as ZSET, HASH, LIST, SET on Redis using Lua script.
+Fast ASM (Approximate String Matching) by calculating edit distance within the collections such as ZSET, HASH, LIST, SET on Redis using Lua script.
-Redis::Asm provides you to search multi-byte characters correctly, because it recognizes lead-byte of UTF-8 strings.
+`Redis::Asm` provides you to search multi-byte characters correctly, because it recognizes lead-byte of UTF-8 strings.

 ## Prerequisites
 This library requires a Redis server with Lua scripting support (EVAL and EVALSHA commands).
 This support was added in Redis 2.6.